-- Addition of a new coverage policy (PA, ST, QLL) to an existing medication - Moving a medication to a less-favorable tier - Removal of a previously listed drug - Generic substitution
+- Addition of a new coverage policy (PA, ST, QLL) to an existing medication - Moving a medication to a less-favorable tier - · Removal of a previously listed drug - Generic substitution

-To Request Coverage Determination (Preapproval/Prior Authorization) or Exception
+To Request Coverage Determination (Prior Authorization) or Exception

-To request a coverage determination or an exception to our standard formulary coverage or utilization management rules, please contact the Pharmacy Services team using the InTouch for Providers online portal or by calling (888) 437-7728 toll-free.
-All PacificSource preapproval criteria, the applicable formulary, and our Pharmacy Preapproval Requests (Preauthorization Medication Request) form are available on our websites.
+To request a coverage determination or an exception to our standard formulary coverage or utilization management rules, please contact the Pharmacy Services team using the InTouch for Providers online portal (or you can ask for help; see pg.
+7 for contact information).
+All PacificSource prior authorization criteria, the applicable formulary, and our Pharmacy Prior Authorization Request form are available on our websites.

-When a standard request for a drug benefit has been received, PacificSource provides notification of the determination to the member (and the prescribing physician when appropriate) as expeditiously as the member's health condition requires, but no later than 72 hours after receipt of the request.
-This includes weekends and holidays.
+When a standard request for a drug benefit has been received, PacificSource provides notification of the determination to the member (and the prescribing physician when appropriate) as expeditiously as the member's health condition requires, but no later than 72 hours after receipt of the request including weekends and holidays (72 hours after receipt of a Medicare request; approximately one to two business days for commercial requests, and 24 hours for Medicaid requests).
 All standard determinations are communicated to the requesting prescriber by phone or fax and to members by letter.